AlgoBitConsulting/scatteringWaveletsNetwork/README.md

 # Intention of this project

 This project uses scattering wavelet networks for image processing and classification which is so far typically done with convolutional neuronal networks (CNNs).
-The theory is due to St&#233;phane Mallat,
+The theory is due to S. Mallat, I. Daubechies and many others which set the basic theory for wavelets.
+Later on Mallat started to investigate on  the very popular deep convolutional neuronal networks in order to bring light in the black box.

+A good introduction to this topic is the paper [papers/] from S. Mallat.